Kikson9/Kikson9/README.md

 # Hey there! 👋 Welcome to my GitHub profile!

-I’m Okike Tochukwu Daniel, a curious college student on a journey to crafting impactful web projects. 🚀
+I’m Okike Tochukwu, a curious college student on a journey to crafting impactful web projects. 🚀
 With interest in Web3 technologies, I’ve been contributing to communities, exploring blockchain opportunities, and embracing innovation through the **Thrive Protocol**.

 ### 🌱 What I’m Working On